Rob Schenck: Judge Moore's Monument

-Stopping Burn-a-Koran Day
+Opposition to Burn-a-Koran Day

 During September 2010, Schenck opposed the proposed burning of the Koran by pastor Terry Jones.
-In an interview with CBN on September 8, Schenck said this particular demonstration, while possibly warranted by common values and certainly permissible under the Constitution, violated Christian morality, adding that he believed Christians were held to a higher standard. "[I]t's impossible for me to cite one instance in the life or teaching of Jesus Christ that could justify such an act", Schenck said.
+In an interview with CBN on September 8, Schenck said this particular demonstration, while possibly warranted by common values and certainly permissible under the Constitution, violated Christian morality.
 He also stated objections to fallout in religious relations; "He's not just burning Korans, he's also burning bridges that we were trying to build for years with the Islamic community".

 Schenck represented the National Clergy Council in speaking personally with Jones, and asked Jones if, in a show of good faith, he would surrender custody of the Korans at the center of the controversy to Schenck's colleague, the Reverend Patrick Mahoney of the Christian Defense Coalition.
 Jones agreed to do so.
-As a condition of his cancellation, Jones wanted the relocation of Park51.
+As a condition of his cancellation, Jones requested the relocation of Park51.
 Schenck attempted to broker a meeting between Jones and Imam Faisal Rauf.
 However, a meeting never occurred and Jones did not burn Korans on September 11.